Master the pricing and packaging of your services to sell more, boost profitability and grow your business.

 - How to package and price your services with a three-part framework (pricing and packaging strategies are included)

-At a basic level, pricing and packaging services involves bundling services together and charging one price.
-Just think about the creative agency that offers a standard service package that includes researching, writing, editing, SEO-optimizing and blog post promotion for $3,500 instead of providing each service separately.
+At a basic level, pricing and packaging services involve bundling services together, and charging one price.
+Just think about the creative agency that offers a standard service package that includes researching, writing, editing, search engine optimization and blog post promotion for $3,500 instead of providing each service separately.